HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Answers to the Basic Frequently Asked Questions.md

 ## But I Never Used PowerShell Before

 Then let this be your initiation.
+You don't need to know anything about PowerShell to use the Harden Windows Security application/module.

 <br>